WINNER – Magnetic Spotlight Awards 2018 for Best Use of Digital

 Claire Boulton, Marketing Manager for Cosmetics and Accessories (UK & ROI), Walgreens Boots Alliance

-Sleek MakeUP is a smaller cosmetics brand in comparison to competitors like Rimmel and Maybelline, but few advertisers are as bold and honest in empowering young adults to define their own identity without boundaries.
+Sleek MakeUP is a smaller cosmetics brand in comparison with competitors such as Rimmel and Maybelline, but few advertisers are as bold and honest in empowering young adults to define their own identity without boundaries.

 ‘My Face, My Rules’ was Sleek MakeUP’s response to the rise of ‘makeup shaming’, a campaign that made the brand’s feminist and diversity credentials more visible while improving perceptions of its values.